05F8D7FE-F378-62E4-C3C6C220E0F51970

 Transportation

 Students don’t need to have a car on campus to run an errand, visit the mall, or go out to dinner and a movie.
-They can use the Jitney shuttle service, sign up for a Zipcar account to rent a car by the hour or day, take a taxi, or hop the public bus.
+They can use Hamilton's free Jitney shuttle service, take a taxi or Uber, or hop the public bus.

 Related News